finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 [EARLY ACCESS] Delete portfolio

-The deletion of the portfolio will be valid from portfolio&#39;s creation time.
-This implies the portfolio would no longer exist from the AsAt time of deletion.
+Delete a single portfolio.
+The deletion of the portfolio will be valid from the portfolio&#39;s creation datetime.
+This means that the portfolio will no longer exist at any effective datetime from the asAt datetime of deletion.

 ### Example
 ```java